keesnederhoff/CoSMoS-docs/docs/source/index.rst

 The Coastal Storm Modeling System (**CoSMoS**) makes detailed predictions of storm-induced coastal flooding over large geographic scales.

-Check out the :doc:`usage` section for instructions on how to get started.
+Check out the :doc:`usage` section for instructions on how to get started!

 .. note::